Chupalika/Koduck/README.md

 More advanced developers may want to check out the discord.py documentation, especially [discord.ext.commands](https://discordpy.readthedocs.io/en/latest/ext/commands/index.html), which is discord.py's own bot framework.
 However, if you just want something simple that is easy to setup, then Koduck is for you!

-**Note**: This version of Koduck is updated to use discord.py v2.0, which is currently in beta and unstable.
-Please be advised!

 ## Background
 For those interested - Originally, I had developed a bot named [KoduckBot](https://github.com/Chupalika/KoduckBot) that provides info from a game (Pokemon Shuffle).
 After some time it occurred to me that I might want to create a similar bot for other games.
 The only differences would be the functions that collected and outputted game data.
 I also wanted to clean up my messy code.
 So I got the idea to create a general bot with basic functions - this would be the base template - then add functions as needed.
 After that, the code grew over time as I got more ideas and Discord implemented more features.